 "Resonance of Freedom", Winning the 2023 Burnie Print Prize

-I am honored that my work,'Resonance of Freedom', has recieved the judge's, Hamish Sawyer, as the winner amonst many strong entries.
+I am honoured that my work,'Resonance of Freedom', has received the judge's, Hamish Sawyer, as the winner amongst many strong entries.

 From the Judge Hamish Sawyer